‘Showing mercy to thousands of generations, to those who love Me and keep My commandments’ (Exodus 20:6).

 After completing studies the brothers remained at Bible College as staff members and undertook their first missionary endeavours overseas.
 “God was preparing us for a future in missions, publishing and Christian TV,” said Mathew.

 Visited by preachers, missionaries and the founders of ministries, the Bible College hosted Christian leaders to inspire the students and staff.
-Paul met Michael Scott and the two talk about the possibilities for reaching people for Christ through the media.
+Paul met Michael Scott and the two talked about the possibilities of reaching people for Christ through the media.
 Michael went on to be a founding partner and CEO of Pure Flix, which has produced more than 40 Christian movies, including the hit God’s Not Dead.
 With Pure Flix video-on-demand, it is the largest faith and family movie production and distributor in the world.

 Michael Scott invited Paul to join his brother Tim and fellow missionary William to ‘Travel the Road,’ sharing Christ to the ends of the earth, with a film camera capturing their experience.
 The TV series Michael produced with the missionaries aired globally and made an impact with CNN and other networks inviting Michael on screen.